GBLille/MassiveFold/README.md

 # MassiveFold

 This Alphafold version is in development.
+It aims at massively expand the sampling of structure predictions following Björn Wallner's AFsample version of AlphaFold and to provide some optimizations in the computing.

 # AlphaFold